SmartPracticeschool/SBSPS-Challenge-3220-Intelligent-Post-Lock-Down-Management-System-for-Public-Transportation/README.md

 The Post-Lockdown, it will be difficult and risky to allow public transportation without any safety measures.
 There must be a proper mechanism to maintain social distancing and manage the frequency of public transport services.
 Thus, there is a need for an application that will schedule the timing of transportation, avoid over-occupancy, and maintain social distancing.
 There is a certain insecurity among people to use public transport nowadays.
 This app will assist users, assure and make them aware too.
-The following points will be considered during app development:
+The following points will be considered during app development:<br>
-●	Contact-less ticketing options like passes or digital payments ●	Avoid over-occupancy of transport services
+●	Contact-less ticketing options like passes or digital payments<br>
+●	Avoid over-occupancy of transport services<br>
-●	Maintain social distancing by allocating distant seats to users ●	Safety check whenever the user books a ride
+●	Maintain social distancing by allocating distant seats to users<br>
+●	Safety check whenever the user books a ride<br>
-●	Proper guidelines about sanitation, mask while boarding ●	Verification of booking at the time of boarding Software Requirements: : IBM Cloud, Node Red, Watson Assistant, Cloudant Service
+●	Proper guidelines about sanitation, mask while boarding<br>
+●	Verification of booking at the time of boarding<br>
+Software Requirements: : IBM Cloud, Node Red, Watson Assistant, Cloudant Service

 ## Video Demonstration